stephen-openplacement/AzureDistributionBundle/quickstart.markdown

 ## Using a downloadable Symfony version

-1. Go to https://github.com/beberlei/AzureDistributionBundle/downloads.
-Download the latest "symfony-azure-distribution-v*.zip" file.
+1. Go to `https://github.com/beberlei/AzureDistributionBundle/downloads`.
+Download the latest `symfony-azure-distribution-v*.zip` file.
 This is a modified Symfony Standard Distribution including all necessary bundles and libraries for Windows Azure and  modified `app\autoload.php` and `app\AppKernel.php` files.
 Unzip this archive to a directory of your choice.

 2. Open up the terminal and go to the project root.
 Call "php app\console".
 You should see a list of commands, containing two of the windows azure commands at the bottom: